RelativeMedia/ci-navigation/README.md

 Upcoming features that are planned for implementation

  - add more methods to control output of the navigation
-	- ability to add additional classes to the `<li>` elements through methods
-	- ability to add id's to the `<li>` elements through methods
 	- ability to customize the structure of the `<li>` elements through methods
- - optimize, and clean the library up

 [1]: http://twitter.github.com/bootstrap/ 	"Twitter Bootstrap"